HOW TO DEAL WITH 6 MONTH SLEEP REGRESSION

 - Use a consistent bedtime routine.
 Follow the same pattern each naptime and bedtime to signal to your little one that it’s time to sleep.
 Typical sleeptime routines include bath, feeding, and calm activities like rocking, reading a book, and cuddling to wind down.

 - Minimize distractions.
 Make sure baby’s sleep area is primed for sleeping: it should be quiet, dark, and calm.
-It’s not always possible to control outside noise and disturbances, so a noise machine may help.
+It’s not always possible to control outside noise and disturbances, so a noise machine (like the Hatch Rest+) may help.

 - Put baby in bed sleepy—but not asleep.
 To make sure baby learns to fall asleep on his or her own, it’s important to place them in their crib when they are tired but still awake.